Pashugan/trie/README.md

 # Trie

-Yet another Golang [trie](https://en.wikipedia.org/wiki/Trie) implementation.
+## Overview

+Yet another thread-safe Golang [trie](https://en.wikipedia.org/wiki/Trie) implementation with the focus on simplicity, performance and support of concurrency.
+Trie is also known as digital tree or prefix tree.